szgergo1/Minecraft-Mob-ESP/README.md

 ## Installation

-1. Make sure you have a compatible **mod loader** installed (e.g. Fabric or Forge) for your Minecraft version.
+1. Make sure you have a compatible **mod loader** installed (e.g. Fabric) for your Minecraft version.
 2. Download the `.jar` file of Mob ESP Mod.
 3. Move the `.jar` into your mods folder (e.g. `mods/` in your Minecraft installation directory).
 4. Launch Minecraft with the mod loader profile.
-5. In-game, press the configured key to open mod settings (default: `M` or `/mobesp`).
+5. In-game, press the configured key to open mod settings (default: `M`).
 Adjust settings as desired.

 ---